An epic fantasy trilogy set 32,000 years ago

 Innocence → Awakening

-Kye hears the world the way no one else can.
-Every creature, every stone, every shift in the wind.
-When a wounded stranger arrives at her tribe's shelter, he brings warnings of a force that will shatter everything she knows.
-Two deaths, a devastating betrayal, and her first desperate act of power will drive her from the only home she has ever known.
+Kye hears the world the way no one else can—every creature, every stone, every shift in the wind.
+But when a wounded stranger arrives at her tribe's shelter, his presence presages a force that will shatter everything she knows.
+Two deaths, a devastating betrayal, and her first desperate act of power will ultimately drive her from the only home she has ever known.

 Coming SoonBook Two